illidanlab/AMTL/README.md

 # How to Use the Java Code

-There are two main java files which are Client_Square_Loss.java and Server_ProxTrace.java.
-Server_ProxTrace should be run at the central node end and t should read possible client IP addresses from a text file.
-Client_Square_Loss should be run at the client side and the server's IP address should be specified.
+There are two main java files which are Client_Square_Loss.java and Server_ProxTrace.java in the project.
+Server_ProxTrace should be run at the central node first and it should read the possible client IP addresses from a text file.
+Client_Square_Loss should be run at the client side after server is started and the server's IP address should be specified.

 First, Server_ProxTrace.java should be run to make the server listen posibble clients.
 Whenever Client_Square_Loss is run, server first checks wheather the client has a valid address or not.
 If the client is valid, communication starts.